 Polling districts will be completed by November 2017.
 This includes ensuring all voters are allocated to the correct district.
 The Unique Property Reference Number (UPRN) linkage with LLPG Polling districts needs to be redrawn to fit the new ward boundaries.
 Each ward contains several polling districts, where electors go to vote and so it is important to ensure that wards are split evenly.

-Following on from the ward changes, the boundary commission are carrying out their own review.
-The local review will feed in to this as the ward boundaries have changed and will be taken in to account
+Following on from the ward changes, the boundary commission is carrying out its own review.
+The local review will feed into this as the ward boundaries have changed and will be taken into account

 Amber Hill (Research and Communication Coordinator) – [email protected]